Skip to content

 get() = Book.serializer()

-description = "A tool to parse book information from Markdown",
+override val description: String = "A tool to parse book information from Markdown"

 }